-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Different states may have different options, but major carriers usually won't write a policy for an enterprise with fewer than five full-time, eligible employees.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Different states may have different options, but major carriers usually won't write a policy for an enterprise with fewer than five full-time, eligible employees.
 Here are two alternatives to consider.

 1. Hire a benefits insurance broker, who can look for non-major carriers that might write this insurance for you, such as a local HMO, for example.
 To find a broker, ask other business owners who they use or request a recommendation from the local chamber of commerce.

 2. Simply provide your employee with a set amount per month with his or her paycheck for the express purpose of purchasing his or her own health insurance.
 If you go this route, it's a good idea to require proof of insurance from the employee.
 For example, within 30 days of his or her date of hire, require proof of the amount paid for the insurance coverage.
 The amount you pay monthly is intended as an offset of some of the insurance cost.
 It need not cover a specific percentage of what the employee pays.
 It is like a gift that you are giving, similar to paid time off work for vacation and holidays.
 Establish an amount and stick with it for everyone you hire.

 You might also identify a broker to help the employee with purchasing individual coverage.
 But this is a nice but not necessary.

 If you choose this option, when your company grows to five full-time employees, then you may decide to revisit offering coverage through a broker/major carrier.

 Be aware, however, that typically employers can't please everyone with whatever they offer, no matter how hard they try.